 Emily is an American actor and singer who has recently moved to Cork from New York City.
 She studied Musical Theatre from Webster University's Conservatory of Fine Arts in St. Louis, Missouri where she received her Bachelor of Fine Arts degree.
 At her time in university, she received two distinguished awards: The Leigh Gerdine Conservatory of Fine Arts Department Honours, and The Francis Marion Annual Scholarship for Outstanding Achievement.
 She then spent 12 years in New York working as not only an actor, but a personal acting coach and voice teacher.
 She has had the pleasure of working with companies like The Flea Theatre, Theatre Raleigh, Downtown Dance Factory, Songful Artists, Timber Lake Playhouse, and 5 tours with Theatreworks USA.
 In addition to performance, she has had the great privilege of working as the Acting Techniques and Musical Theatre instructor for Berridge Programs for Theatre and Film for the last 11 summers in Normandy, France.
 To learn more about Emily, please feel free to visit her website at: www.emilyfirthdwyer.com.

-Elaine Kelly, a native of Mallow, is a violin teacher and an award-winning choral and orchestral conductor.
+Elaine Kelly, originally from Mallow, is a violin teacher and an award-winning choral and orchestral conductor.
 She graduated from the CIT Cork School of Music (CSM) with an Honours BMus degree in 2011 and again in 2013 achieving a First Class Honours Masters Degree in conducting.
-She is a violin teacher in both Centre Stage School and the Kinsale Music Academy, where she teaches both individual and group classes from beginner to advanced level and prepares students for their ABRSM and RIAM grade exams.
+She is a violin teacher in both Centre Stage School and the Kinsale Music Academy, where she teaches both individual and group classes from beginner to advanced level, and prepares students for their ABRSM and RIAM grade exams.
 Elaine won first prize in the inaugural ESB Feis Ceoil Orchestral Conducting Competition in 2014 - the highest ranking competition of its kind in the country.
-This resulted in her professional conducting debut with Ireland’s RTÉ Concert Orchestra in the National Concert Hall in Dublin and was subsequently invited once again to conduct them in August 2016.
+This resulted in her professional conducting debut with Ireland’s RTÉ Concert Orchestra in the National Concert Hall in Dublin, and was subsequently invited once again to conduct them in August 2016.
 Since 2015, Elaine is conductor to the multi award-winning Monkstown-based choir Cantate and from January 2017 has been conductor to the Dublin Symphony Orchestra.
 She also has years worth of experience working as musical director for staged school musicals and shows.
+This year Elaine took on a new role as assistant conductor and chorus master with Irish National Opera.
 Elaine is delighted to be part of the Centre Stage team and looks forward to another exciting year ahead.

 Allanna is in her last years training to be a secondary school teacher in music and history.
 Having taught for one year in St. Mary’s Secondary School, Mallow, she is now teaching music in Regina Mundi, Cork.
 This is her second year working for Centre Stage and she has been playing the piano since she was 4 years old.
 She completed all grades while still in school, and successfully achieved honors or distinction in all.
-She accompanies choirs, weddings, and exams, and has been teaching piano for several years.
+She accompanies choirs (and students in instrumental exams), performs music for wedding ceremonies, and has been teaching piano for several years.
 Her love for music goes beyond teaching and piano, as she is currently learning the violin, and she has participated in several choirs throughout the years.
 She spent last summer teaching music and English in an English camp abroad and looks forward to teaching again in Centre Stage.

 Lorraine is a professional singer from Skibbereen.
 She is a recent graduate of Cork School of Music where she studied a B.A. in Popular Music (Voice).
 During her time at Cork School of Music, she was chairperson of CIT Musical Society, where she produced the Irish premiere of Bad Girls: The Musical with much success.
 She has also featured on backing vocals on television shows for RTE and BBC.